v0.6.0 (March 2026): Failure classification, per-source retry budgets, bounded job polling, Glue false-success detection. See What’s New in v0.6.

 All handlers use lazy dependency initialization via sync.Once and accept a Deps struct for testability.

-The ASL definition orchestrates the full lifecycle in phases:
+The ASL definition orchestrates the full lifecycle as a sequential state machine with clean exit paths at every phase:

-Every phase branches through Choice states with clean exit paths — if the pipeline is excluded, the lock can’t be acquired, or the run already completed today, the execution ends early without wasting Lambda invocations.
-Failed triggers check the retry policy and either loop back with exponential backoff or release the lock and exit.
+Every phase branches through Choice states with early exit — if the pipeline is excluded, the lock can’t be acquired, or the run already completed, the execution ends without wasting Lambda invocations.
+The Step Function has a global timeout (default 4h, configurable via sfn_timeout_seconds) to prevent unbounded execution.

 Key Design Decisions